 Consequences for G2 Drivers

-G2 (or Level 2) licence holders receive harsher consequences for stunt driving than their more experienced counterparts.
+G2 (or Level 2) licence holders face stricter penalties for stunt driving than their more experienced counterparts.
 When a G2 driver surrenders their licence, they will also receive an additional 30-day suspension.
 This 30-day suspension automatically applies to G2 licence holders who have accumulated over four demerit points.

 Combatting a stunt driving ticket in court may be more challenging for G2 drivers, as prosecutors often consider them less experienced.
 As a G2 driver, you may have better luck with a stunt driving lawyer.